-Yet another snowstorm is heading for the northeast making this the ideal time for us to review business continuity steps your hedge fund can follow to prepare.
+As we await the arrival of our first snowstorm of the season in the New England area, now is ideal time for us to review business continuity steps your hedge fund can follow to prepare.

-Earlier we sat down with Lisa Smith, a Certified Business Continuity Planner at Eze Castle Integration, to get insights on what hedge funds must consider when preparing for weather related incidents.
-Lisa outlined the following important questions that a hedge fund can use to prepare.
+Earlier we sat down with a Certified Business Continuity Planner at Eze Castle Integration to get insights on what hedge funds must consider when preparing for weather related incidents.
+Here are some important questions that a firm can use to prepare.

 ASSUMPTION: Your hedge fund office building is inaccessible.